Book cover

 4.4 Package Diagrams

-The following figure shows an example of a package diagram.
-It refers to a system with four main packages: MobileView, WebView, BusinessLayer, and Persistence.
-We can also see the dependencies—dashed arrows—that exist between them.
+Next, we show an example of a package diagram.
+It refers to a system with four packages: MobileView, WebView, BusinessLayer, and Persistence.
+The diagram also represents the dependencies—dashed arrows—that exist between them.
 Both View packages use classes from BusinessLayer.
-Classes from BusinessLayer also use classes from the View, for example, to notify them of some events.
+Conversely, classes from BusinessLayer also use classes from the View packages, for example, to notify them of some events.
 Therefore, the arrows connecting MobileView and WebView to BusinessLayer are bidirectional.
 Finally, only BusinessLayer uses the Persistence package.

-To conclude, we would like to add two observations:
+To conclude, we would like to add two important observations:

 4.5 Sequence Diagrams

 Sequence diagrams are dynamic diagrams, also known as behavioral diagrams.
-Therefore, instead of modeling classes, they model objects within a system.
+Rather than modeling classes, they model objects within a system.
 Additionally, they provide information about the methods that are executed in a specific usage scenario of a program.
-Thus, they are recommended when we have to explain the behavior of a system in a given situation.
-For example, at the end of this section, we will show a sequence diagram that illustrates the methods called when a client comes to an ATM and requests a deposit operation.
+Thus, they are recommended when we need to explain the behavior of a system in a given situation.
+For example, at the end of this section, we will show a sequence diagram that illustrates the methods called when a client uses an ATM to perform a deposit operation.

-To kick off the presentation of sequence diagrams, let’s look at the next diagram.
+To introduce sequence diagrams, let’s examine the following diagram.
 Although simple, it illustrates the notation used in such diagrams.
-As we mentioned, the diagrams model objects, which are represented as rectangles arranged at the top row.
+As previously mentioned, the diagrams model objects, which are represented as rectangles arranged in the top row.
 In our example, two objects are represented, named a1 and b1.
-Below each object, a vertical line is drawn in two forms: (1) when it is a dashed line, the object is inactive, i.e., none of its methods are being executed; (2) when the line changes to a rectangular shape, one of the object’s methods has been called and is currently under execution.
+Below each object, a vertical line is drawn in two forms: (1) a dashed line indicates the object is inactive, i.e., none of its methods are being executed; (2) a rectangular shape indicates one of the object’s methods has been called and is currently under execution.
 When the execution ends, the line returns to the dashed form.
-Furthermore, a horizontal arrow marks the execution start.
+A horizontal arrow marks the execution start.
 The return of the call is indicated by a dashed arrow, labeled with the name of the returned object.
-However, occasionally this arrow is omitted, such as in the case of the g method call.
-Two reasons justify this omission: the return type is void; or the returned object is not relevant to be represented.
+However, this arrow is sometimes omitted, such as in the case of the g method call.
+Two reasons justify this omission: either the return type is void, or the returned object is not relevant enough to be represented.

-In the previous example, only two objects (a1 and b1) are represented, but a sequence diagram can include more objects.
-However, this number shouldn’t increase too much, as the diagram would become complicated to understand.
-For instance, it might not fit on a single page.
+While the previous example includes only two objects (a1 and b1), a sequence diagram can incorporate more objects.
+However, the number of objects should be limited to maintain clarity, as an overly complex diagram would become difficult to understand.
+For example, it might not fit on a single page.

-An object can be active and inactive multiple times within the same diagram.
+An object can alternate between active and inactive states multiple times within the same diagram.
 In other words, it can execute a method, become inactive, execute another method, go inactive again, and so on.
-There’s also a special case when an object invokes a method on itself, i.e., when it calls a method using this.
-To illustrate this case, consider the following program.
+Additionally, there’s also a special case when an object invokes a method on itself, i.e., when it calls a method using this.
+To illustrate this case, consider the following code:

 class A {